-De Jure Power?
+De Jure Power versus De Facto Power?

 - Why is transition to democracy credible?

 - Two aspects to this question:

 - what does a constitution or a formal institution mean?

 - why is the transition to democracy not reversed?

+- Also, is the de jure power of the citizens in democracy sufficient?

+- May or may not be

 - To be discussed in the next lectures...